The Backpacking Site

 Distance from Seattle: 35 minutes/35 miles

-Tacoma is a nice city, located just over 30 minutes south of Seattle, making for a nice easy day trip to spend some time out of the city.
+Tacoma is a nice city, located just over 30 minutes south of Seattle, making it one of the best day trips to get a change of scenery.

 It’s specifically known for it’s glass art, which you can find at the Tacoma Museum of Glass, featuring some work from the famous glass artist Dale Chihuly.
 You may have also seen this art at the Chihuly Garden and Glass Museum in Seattle.